Serba Dinamik's major shareholders express concern over audit issues

-Two of the top five shareholders in Serba Dinamik Holdings (SERB.KL) on Wednesday said they were concerned by developments at the Malaysian oil and gas services group, which is under investigation by the country's securities regulator.
+KUALA LUMPUR (Reuters) - Two of the top five shareholders in Serba Dinamik Holdings on Wednesday said they were concerned by developments at the Malaysian oil and gas services group, which is under investigation by the country’s securities regulator.

 Serba last week said that its auditor KPMG had not been able to verify contracts and transactions totalling 3.5 billion ringgit ($848.90 million) with 11 customers.